Jrudrud/PyBer_Analysis/README.md

       2. The fare per city type
       3. The fare per driver

-  I then limited my findings to a four month snap shot betweeen the months of January-April of 2019.
+  I then limited my findings to a four month snap shot betweeen the months January-April of 2019.
 Here's what I found:

 ## Results